KKGoo/InventoryPlus/inventory-server/README.md

 Runs in port 3000.

 All endpoints return 400 if parameters are invalid.
 The reason is returned as a string.
+All endpoints requiring authentication will return 401 if user is not authenticated, or 403 if user doesn't have enough permissions to see.

 ### Auth

 Uses model: User

 - `POST /login` = Provides a login mechanism to the user.
-Expects request body to be `{ "username": string, "password": string}`.
+Expects request body to be `{ "email": string, "password": string}`.
 If user is already logged in, status code `201` is returned.
 If login is successful, status code `200` is returned.
 - `POST /register` = Provides registration to the user.
 Expects request body to be the same as `/login` endpoint.
 Status code `200` is returned if creation was successful.
 After registration, user has to log in.